passionroro/passionroro/README.md

 # Projects

+I've made a little site to help you visualize my projects, i hope it's still up !
+Check it out [here](https://passionroro.github.io/)

 ## School projects

+I learned programming by project.
+There are about 20 projects, but these are the most important to me :

-> [transcendence]() : creating a single page application to play pong !
+> [transcendence](https://github.com/passionroro/transcendence-pub) : creating a single page application to play pong !

 > [webserv](https://github.com/passionroro/42cursus-webserv) : creating a C++ 98 web server

-> [minishell](https://github.com/passionroro/42cursus-minishell) : creating our own shell in C
+> [minishell](https://github.com/passionroro/42cursus-minishell) : creating our own shell in C (the hardest in my opinion)

-> [push_swap](https://github.com/passionroro/42cursus-push_swap) : discovering the wonder of sorting algorithms
+> [push_swap](https://github.com/passionroro/42cursus-push_swap) : discovering the wonders of sorting algorithms

 ## In progress

-> [fftconvolve.cpp](https://github.com/passionroro/fftconvolve.cpp) : implementing a Fast Fourier Algorithm for Machine Learning
+> [fftconvolve.cpp](https://github.com/passionroro/fftconvolve.cpp) : implementing a Fast Fourier Algorithm for Machine Learning (because why not)

 > [crossword]() : recreating a scratch game that I like